+- 10.20 Amended and Restated Distributorship Agreement by and among Entegris,
-- 10.21+ PFA Purchase and Supply Agreement by and between E.I.
-Du Pont De Nemours and Company and Fluoroware, Inc., dated January 7, 1999, which was made effective retroactively to November 1, 1998, and supplemented by the Assignment and Limited Amendment by and between the same parties and Entegris, Inc., dated as of September 24, 1999

-- 21.1 Subsidiaries of the Company
+- Amended and Restated Distributoship Agreement by and among Entegris, Inc., Empak, Inc., Marubeni America Corporation and Marubeni Corporation, dated as of December 1, 1999 PFA Purchase and Supply Agreement by and between E.I.
+Du Pont De Nemours and Company and Fluoroware, Inc., dated January 7, 1999, which was made effective retroactively to November 1, 1998, and supplemented 10.21+ by the Assignment and Limited Amendment by and between the same parties and Entegris, Inc., dated as of September 24, 1999 Subsidiaries of the Company

-- 23.1 Consent of Dorsey & Whitney LLP (Included in Exhibit 5.1)
+- 21.1 Consent of Dorsey & Whitney LLP (Included in Exhibit 5.1) 23.1

 - 23.2 Consent of KPMG LLP

 - 23.3 Consent of Arthur Andersen LLP

-- 24.1 Powers of Attorney (Included on signature page) - 27.1 Financial Data Schedule
+- 24.1 Powers of Attorney (Included on signature page)

+- 27.1 Financial Data Schedule

-- 27.2 Financial Data Schedule 27.3 Financial Data Schedule 27.4 Financial Data Schedule
+- 27.2 Financial Data Schedule

+- 27.3 Financial Data Schedule

+- Financial Data Schedule 27.4

-+ Confidential information has been omitted from these exhibits and filed separately with the SEC accompanied by a confidential treatment request pursuant to Rule 406 under the Securities Act of 1933, as amended.
+- Previously Filed - + Confidential information has been omitted from these exhibits and filed separately with the SEC accompanied by a confidential treatment request pursuant to Rule 406 under the Securities Act of 1933, as amended.